gmawdo/graymamba/README.md

-# Secure Provenance Tracking Filesystem
+# A Highly Secure Provenance Tracking Filesystem

 A secure filesystem that tracks the provenance of files and directories.
 Entirely written in Rust for memory safety and performance.
-An NFS server is built on top of the filesystem to allow for remote access and ease of integration into existing systems and workflows.
+Built with an NFS protocol layer loosely based on NFSServe, promoting ease of integration into existing systems and workflows.

+Can be utilised in both local and distributed environments, with the ability to scale out to multiple nodes.
+Also deployable to small Linux based IoT devices for secure capture and data transmission.

 ## Overview